 Consciousness can express itself as awareness.
 Some things and some people are more aware than others.
 Who or what is the Observer of this experiment?

 We understand that consciousness is “the tool” connecting our awareness to this reality.
 It’s a marvelous tool.
 It supports our cognizance, and it is the platform for our default states of consciousness, waking, sleeping, and dreaming.
 It is also the doorway to altered or higher states.
 It’s a tool made for exploring reality, and it prompts us to ask additional questions.

 “We are the cosmos made conscious and life is the means by which the universe understands itself.” ― Brian Cox

 The most obvious question is who or what is doing the exploring?
 Who is the observer of our consciousness?
 Is it “me” doing the exploring?
 Or is it much more?
 Could it be our consciousness and life experience are part of a more extraordinary, more complex experiment?

 Are we nothing more than a cosmic experiment?
 Is the total of our existence in the cosmos merely trying out different scenarios?
 Are our lives a singular or shared experience?
 Are we separate from the universal consciousness or only a partition of “a greater awareness”?
 Are we the cosmos made “conscious?”

 The spiritual pioneers in ancient cultures devised methods to explore consciousness.
 Some people have a natural ability to access both altered or higher states.
 They don’t need procedures or psychotic drugs.
 The people with this innate ability we call Seers, Shamans, Mystics, Prophets, or Witches.

 Everyone has the innate ability to explore altered or higher states.
 We call this type of investigation spiritual exploration.
-Most people cannot access these other rooms — with the aid of instruction, a key to open the door.
+Most people cannot access these other rooms — with instruction, a key to open the door.
 Using the proper method, we can find the gifts in our DNA.
 It doesn’t require the belief in imaginary beings, just the ability to follow a process.